Emergency Elevator Phone

 2. The second option is to use VoIP (voice over internet protocol) technology.
 This is becoming more popular because you can make the emergency call using the buildings computer network or by utilizing the elevator companies IoT system that is connected to the elevator to transfer data between the elevator and the elevator company.
 Consideration should be given to network security and your IT team should be consulted.

-Elevator code requirements for Emergency Elevator Phones
+Elevator code requirements for an Emergency Elevator Phone

 Elevator code includes a requirement for a trapped passenger to call for assistance by pressing the alarm button in the elevator or by using a phone or intercom system to speak to someone outside the elevator.